yanivyacoby/a-guide-to-your-phd/guide.md

 Knowing **when to ask for help**, and learning to **feel comfortable asking for help** are both important skills.
-Many grad students do not feel comfortable asking their advisor or their peers help, and while it is good to try to hash out problems on your own, it is important to know **when to stop and to ask for help**.
+Many grad students do not feel comfortable asking their advisor or their peers for help, and while it is good to try to hash out problems on your own, it is important to know **when to stop and to ask for help**.

 **Asking "good" questions:**